confused-Techie/pon/README.md

 Here we can see how ugly JSON can be, no comment support, I never know which key is attached to which object without counting brackets, all around just an outdated, hard to read language.

-But the same in PON is simple, easy, and increadibly intutive!
+But the same in PON is simple, easy, and incredibly intutive!

 ```pon
 Dim core As Object